 sign up bonus

-– 50,000 points after spending $4,000 in the first 3 months of card activation- Double the points for every travel and dining purchase- Get 25% more rewards when you use the Chase Ultimate Rewards Travel Portal (meaning $625 with your 50,000 points)- No annual fee for the first year; $95 after the one year anniversary.
+– 50,000 points after spending $4,000 in the first 3 months of card activation- Double the points for every travel and dining purchase- Get 25% more rewards when you use the Chase Ultimate Rewards Travel Portal (meaning $750 with your 60,000 points)- $95 annual fee

-50,000 points can get you at the very least 2 round trip domestic tickets on many major airlines.
+60,000 points can get you at the very least 2 round trip domestic tickets on many major airlines.
 If you are a family of 4, essentially it is like getting two free tickets somewhere.
-This credit card can likely get you more “bang for your buck” because Chase has a Travel Portal which you can use on many airlines and it gives you 25% more, meaning you actually get $625 worth of travel that can be applied to any airline at any time (no black out dates).
+This credit card can likely get you more “bang for your buck” because Chase has a Travel Portal which you can use on many airlines and it gives you 25% more, meaning you actually get $750 worth of travel that can be applied to any airline at any time (no blackout dates).

 Many of you are probably thinking that you do not need to deal with another credit card.
 But, if you think about your expenses, you will likely not need to come up with a way to spend $4,000 in 3 months.